If anyone was under the impression that Ted Danson was the perfect husband, let him disabuse you of that notion.

 On the flip side, both Danson daughters joined Lilly and Charlie when Steenburgen was honored with a star on the Hollywood Walk of Fame in 2009.

 In 2014, Danson played a crafty marital counselor in stepson Charlie's directorial debut, The One I Love.
-The 38-year-old's fiancée, Lily Collins, commented on Steenburgen's 25th anniversary post, "Oh happy happy anniversary to you guys!!
+His wife Lily Collins commented on Steenburgen's 25th anniversary post, "Oh happy happy anniversary to you guys!!
 Can't believe how lucky I am to call you my future in-laws!"

 You can't blame a girl for appreciating that wellspring of marital wisdom at the ready, one that keeps being replenished over time.